 - Kitchen cabinets – provide an abundance of opportunities where insects can hide and breed, thoroughly sealing all cracks/crevices in and around cabinets will ensure there is literally no place for them to hide.

-Surprisingly, pest control and prevention can be relatively affordable with homeowners able to complete most tasks if willing to get their hands dirty.
+Surprisingly, control and prevention of pests can be relatively affordable with homeowners able to complete most tasks if willing to get their hands dirty.

 By removing access points, cutting off access to food and moisture by keeping your home clean is the sure-fire way to rid your home of pests.

-For those who are time-poor or less capable of completing these tasks themselves, seeking the services of a skilled handyman or professional pest control expert is the best option.
+For those who are time-poor or less capable of completing these tasks themselves, seeking the services of a skilled handyman or professional pests control expert is the best option.